KumarBadal208/react-project/README.md

 ### higher Order Component
 * It takes a component as input and return a component as output.
 * Used to modify the existing component according to some usecase.(conditions)

+###### Install the React-dev tool extension for visualising.

+### Controlled Component
+* when the control of child is controlled by parent then it is called controlled.

+#### Can we change the state variable of parent from child component
+* Yes but not directly.
+Passing the function in props. -> 1.05 video time(see).

+#### Lifting the state Up
+* In this we lift the state of child to parent.